-To accumulate data for performance analysis, use the command-line utilities described in "Database server tools" on page 2-3 and "Operating-system tools" on page 2-3 in operating scripts or batch files.
+To accumulate data for performance analysis, use the command-line utilities described in "Database server tools" on page 2-3 and "Operating-system tools" in operating scripts or batch files.

 The importance of a performance history

 If you have a history of the performance of your system, you can begin to track the cause of problems as soon as users report slow response or inadequate throughput.